 All trees can be damaged by heavy, wet snow when still in full leaf.
 Trees that grow quickly, such as poplars, elms and willows, with deep v-shaped crotches also tend to be more brittle and prone to breakage.
-Trees that have leaves are more prone to collecting heavy/damaging snow loads than those that are fully dormant and bare.
+Trees that have leaves or needles are more prone to collecting heavy/damaging snow loads than those that are fully dormant and bare.

-Evergreens are especially susceptible since they never lose their full foliage.
+Conical formed trees such as conifers can generally withstand heavier snow loads, as well as deciduous with less branch area.
+That said, evergreens often catch larger snow loads since they never lose their full foliage.
 Protection of these types of trees starts with good tree selection and proper pruning.

 Originally published on April 28th, 2010.
-Updated on April 30th, 2019.
+Updated on May 19th, 2022.